tale-toul/OCP4UPIAWS/README.md

 bootstrap $ journalctl -b -f -u bootkube.service
 ```

-When the bootstrap process hass completed successfully with the message: `INFO It is now safe to remove the bootstrap resources`.
+When the bootstrap process has completed successfully with the message: `INFO It is now safe to remove the bootstrap resources`.
 The master nodes still need a few minutes to be ready.

 Despite the message keep the bootstrap resources around until the end of the intallation, they are usefull for troubleshooting in case anything goes wrong.
 Check the section [Deleting bootstrap resources](#deleting-bootstrap-resources) for instructions on how to remove those resources.

 Login to the cluster using the CLI by exporting the variable KUBECONFIG using the path to the file **kubeconfig** created by the openshift-install program.
 Using a relative path like in the following example will require to run the oc commands ffrom the same directory where the relative path is valid: